w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ![11](../assets/accounts/multisig-11.png)

-You will now see a pending transaction the 'Multisig Test Address' (the purple icon next to the account name), and if you click the dropdown under Alice's balance - you will see that a value equivalent to the multisig deposit has been 'reserved'; rendering that value untransferable until the multisig transaction completes.
+You will now see a pending transaction the 'Multisig Test Address' (the purple icon next to the account name), and if you click the dropdown arrow right of Alice's balance - you will see that a value equivalent to the multisig deposit has been 'reserved'; rendering that value untransferable until the multisig transaction completes.